Losing dimensions: Geometric memorization in generative diffusion: Methods

 We can finally estimate the distribution of the eigenvalues estimated from the empirical Jacobian matrix.
-Let us set ourselves on $\vect{x} = \vect{0}$ and perturb along the directions of the eigenvectors of $F^{\top} F$.
+Let us set ourselves on $\vect{x} = \vect{0}$, a point belonging to the manifold, and perturb it along the directions of the eigenvectors of $\frac{1}{m}F^{\top} F$.
 We estimate the elements of the Jacobian of the score function with respect to the orthogonal direction $\vect{e}_j$ using a perturbative approach, i.e.

 Using Eq.~\eqref{eq:score_normal}, we can then write an approximate distribution for the elements of the Jacobian as